rasmuserik/sketch-note-draw/README.md

 # sketch-note-draw 0.0.3

-Simple sketching program, with clean interface
+Simple sketching program, with clean interface.

+- Infinite canvas
+- Zoom in/out
+- Also usable with one hand (single thumb)
+- Automatically saves current sketch with timestamp, when loading, or creating a new one.
+- Undo support

+Made it because I wanted a tool to make quick sketches / napkin-notes.

 TODO